SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the things I love is that there are so many ways to get to the top of these mountains.
 You can take the trail, which is just under a mile long, drive up to it, or take a city bus.
 I prefer to walk the path as it allows me to immerse myself and imagine what life here used to be like back in the day.

-As you get on the path to Land's End, you'll be going up and down some stairs, but they aren't very steep and are usually kept in good shape by the park.
+You'll be going up and down some stairs, but they aren't very steep and are usually kept in good shape by the park.
 Some trails are made by other people, which can be pretty slippery and steep, so we suggest you stick to the marked one.

 >> More about hiking Lands End